msperlin/beautiful-jekyll/_posts/2017-03-05-Prophet-and_stock-market.md

     ## [1] 0.07947572

 Not bad!
-Doesn't look like much, but remember that we have a few trading days and this return might be due to a sistematic effect in the market.
+Doesn't look like much, but remember that we have a few trading days and this return might be due to a systematic effect in the market.
 Let's see how this result compares to random trading signals.

     n.sim <- 10000